 B. Encourage the local community to support the activities of the committee and facilitate the implementation of its pans as much as possible.

 5– Participation in the international health days such as outreach community activities.

-Conducting training workshops for participants in the activities of the committee and in collaboration with the community course instructors and students, and the Students Affairs Department.
+Conducting training workshops for participants in the activities of the unit and in collaboration with the community course instructors and students, and the Students Affairs Department.
 This might include:

 Special training workshop for the University and CON-J students on how to deal with infectious disease, emergencies, and first aid.

 Training of community members, schools, centers, etc. on issues related to health promotion and disease prevention in cooperation with various student initiatives supervised by Student Affairs.

 Conduct a First Aid course/training for university, schools and other students of related to sports activities as well as raising awareness of the importance of sports and weight control especially for young generation and in cooperation with college students and health committees in schools.